shigetajima/case_study1_tractor/README.md

 3. Age(SaleYear-YearMade)
 4. ProductGroup (dummified -- total 6 cols)
 5. ProductSize (dummified -- total 5 cols)

-WE obtained the Rsquared value of 0.36.
+6. Enclosure (dummified -- total 3 cols)

+Note that features were removed from the model if the p-value is not small ( < 0.05) The final model gave the Rsquared value of 0.63.